reddh4wk/ban_telegram_sex_bots/README.md

 User-friendly interface: Provides an intuitive interface for group administrators to manage bot settings and review ban history.

 ### Installation
-To install the Intelligent Telegram Anti-Spam Bot, follow these steps:
+To install the Intelligent Telegram Anti-Spam Bot, follow these simple steps.
+If you know where to put your hands, it will take just a few minutes including downloads.
 ```
 > Install python
 > Install pip